-North Carolina has a vast and intricate history created by diverse people.
-In our course we will examine the last 500 years of history in the region of North America that came to be North Carolina, from the lives of Woodland-period native peoples to the industrialization of the 1980s.
+North Carolina has a vast history created by diverse people.
+In our course we will examine the last 500 years in the region of North America that came to be North Carolina, from the lives of Woodland-period native peoples to the industrialization of the 1980s.
 We will not simply memorize dates and facts about the history of the Old North State, we will interrogate the past and use analytical skills to examine primary source evidence and secondary source interpretations.
-We will seek to understand the relationship of North Carolina to the world, to the United States, and to other states and populations in the nation itself.
+We will seek to understand the relationship of North Carolinians to the world, to the United States, and to other states and populations.
 We will use our historical skills and knowledge of North Carolina to develop original pieces of work that give a deeper understanding of North Carolina's history.